 - Email Address: email@example.com

-Study of the behavior of nonlinear dynamical systems, including the investigation of the fundamental nature of nonlinear systems based on a mathematical description of their underlying equations of motion and the application of recent results from nonlinear dynamical systems theory to problems of practical engineering importance.
+Study of the behavior of nonlinear dynamical systems, including the investigation of the fundamental nature of nonlinear systems based on a mathematical description of their underlying equations of motion and the application of recent results from nonlinear dynamical systems theory to problems of practical engineering importance, especially in aerospace engineering.

 Awards, Honors, and Distinctions

 - Frocht Award.
 Society for Experimental Mechanics.
 2016

 - International Gas Turbine Institute's (IGTI) J. P. Davis Award.
 American Society of Mechanical Engineers.
 2012